JoeHeflin/personal-site/README.md

 # HUGO site Continuous Deployment using AWS s3
-I created this repo as part of @noahgift's [Cloud Computing Foundations Coursera Course]()*TODO: link*.
+I created this repo as part of @noahgift's [Cloud Computing Foundations Coursera Course](https://www.coursera.org/learn/cloud-computing-foundations-duke/home/welcome).
 Use this code along with the below deployment guide to spin up a basic static HUGO site in the cloud.
 ## Overview
 *TODO: insert diagram*
 ## Deployment